Acquiring a new client is far more expensive than keeping an existing one.

 The data distributions tell us the percentages of churn and loyal customers.

-The inputs-targets correlations might indicate which variables might be causing attrition.
+The input-target correlations might indicate which variables might be causing attrition.

-From the above chart, we can see that the country has a significant influence and that older customers have more probability of leaving the bank.
+The above chart shows that the country has a significant influence and that older customers are more likely to leave the bank.

 3. Neural network

 The second step is to choose a neural network to represent the classification function.
-For classification problems it is composed of:
+Classification models usually contain the following layers:

 For the scaling layer, the minimum and maximum scaling methods are set.